Introduction to VPS Hosting

 Web hosting refers to the server which hosts a website.
 VPS stands for Virtual Private Server, which is a web hosting server.
 It acts as a storage center for the files and data for a website.
 VPS runs its own instance of an operating system to which the customers can have superuser access to install any software that runs on that Operating System.
 So we can sum up VPS as a server running within another server where one physical server hosts multiple virtual servers isolated from each other.

 Understanding VPS Hosting

 A dedicated server user does not share resources with others, and it comes with a high price as the owner has to pay for the cost of the entire server.
 Whereas the users of a shared hosting server use the shared resources among users, and it is affordable.
-VPS comes in between shared and dedicated hosting, where a particular virtual space is allocated to a specific user so that the user gets his/her own CPU, operating system and storage.
-With VPS, the users get the privileges of a dedicated server in a cost-effective way.
+VPS comes in between shared and dedicated hosting, where a particular virtual space is allocated to a specific user so that the user gets his/her own CPU, operating system, and storage.
+With VPS, the users get the privileges of a dedicated server cost-effectively.